Specialisation in Linguistic Diversity Management

 Dates and deadlines

 The application deadline for the MA in Applied Linguistics with a specialisation in Linguistic Diversity Management is 31 August.
 Applying in good time will allow you to optimally plan and prepare for your studies.
-In exceptional cases, applications submitted at a later date may be considered.
+On request, applications submitted at a later date may be considered.
 Please contact the degree programme office in this regard directly by sending an e-mail to master.linguistik@zhaw.ch.